LazarusID/branch-by-abstraction/README.md

 ## Implement Interface

 Next I implement the interface, without changing the classes which access the board object.
 All my tests are still green and I could push to master without breaking things.

+## Partially Transition

+I have partially transitions to using the new interface, in the tests for LifeBoard.
+The tests for Engine still use the old interface, but everything compiles and I can push to master without causing a riot.